Home

 Web 2.0 Tools

-Communication and collaboration skills go hand-in-hand.
-Many of the Web 2.0 tools listed on the Communication page support working collaboratively.
 Here is a list of Web 2.0 tools to explore that provide opportunities for students to work in collaboration.

-Diigo - A powerful collaborative research tool
+Diigo - A Powerful Collaborative Research tool

-Return from Team Collaboration Skills to the Home Page.
+from the Team Collaboration Skills Page.